bruffolo/PHYS512/Nbody/README.md

 ## Questions

 ### 1)
 Single particles remain motionless in this algorithm.
-To see this you can run  either ```Nparticle_periodic.py``` or ```Nparticle_isolated.py``` with ```npt=1``` and look at the x, y and z arrays to confirm that they are unchanging in time.
+To see this you can run  either ```Nparticle_periodic.py``` or ```Nparticle_isolated.py``` with ```npt=1``` and use the switch ```-s``` to save the data over the full or partical integration time.
+You can then  look at saved the x, y and z data to confirm that they are unchanging in time.
 A pre-computed data set, in the directory "Data/single" is also provided for this purpose.
 This data set was taken for 1000 iterations of the integrator at a dt of 1e-3.

 ### 2)
 The algorithm employed has good energy conservation properties and does well at maintaining a circular orbit.